 Instant calmers in syringe form are great for giving on the day they are needed and provide near-instant results.
 Vetrocalm Intense Instant Syringe can be given as little as 30 min before it is needed.
 With no prior loading amount required.
 It can then be used every 2-3 hours as needed. £12.99 for 2 syringes.

 If you think a syringe calmer might be tricky to administer, you could try adding a powder or liquid calmer to your horses feed in the days before it is needed.
 Global Herbs Supercalm Liquid gets to work quickly, within 2-3 days.
-Now with 21% off, it is £23.70 for 1litre.

 You could even opt for using LeMieux Lambskin Ear Plugs to dull the noise of fireworks.
 We would advise introducing your horse to these in advance though to get them used to wearing them before they are needed for real.